function61/varasto/docs/guide_storing-tvshows.md

 any episode", so we'll need to do some pre-processing to sort each episode in its own directory.

-In Varasto each independent group of files should be its own collection.
+In Varasto each independent group of related files (in this case a single TV episode - for photos it could be a photo album with 100 pictures) should be its own collection.

 Let's say you have directory with these season's episodes in: